• Skip to main content

 Brad Stevens: You heard from people all over the world.
 You heard from people stationed overseas, people from California to New York.
 It was really unbelievable, and I’ll tell you, that just the letters and cards and well wishes and everything else, despite the fact that we lost the game, were amazing.
 Certainly, we appreciated each and every one of them.

-Sports Feel Good Stories: What made you more nervous: your appearance on The Late Show with Letterman or singing “Take me out to the Ballgame” for the Cubs at Wrigley?
+Sports Feel Good Stories: What made you more nervous: your appearance on The Late Show with Letterman or singing “Take Me Out to the Ballgame” for the Cubs at Wrigley?

 Brad Stevens: No doubt, “Take Me Out to the Ballgame.”
 Not even close.